peeyee/ddbclient/README.md

 # ddbclient
-A terminal that supports connecting to DolphinDB >= 1.30.21, 2.00.9.By now, It supports the following operating system.
+A terminal that supports connecting to DolphinDB >= 1.30.21, 2.00.9.
+By now, It supports the following operating system.

 |OS|Version|
 | ------ | ----- |